mojaloop/merchant-registry-svc/helms/README.md

 helm install my-release <rootProject>/helms
 ```

-2. Default Ingress DNS (add following records to the `/etc/hosts` file)
-    - www.acquirer-merchant.local

 ### IMPORTANT NOTES:

 When updating ingress's host make sure to update the `apiUrl` of `./chart-acquirer-frontend/values.yaml` file too.
 Otherwise frontend will not be able to communicate with backend.